rs-ipfs/rust-ipfs/CONTRIBUTING.md

 ## Style

+- Please separate stylistic things into separate PRs than functional changes
 - Git Commit Messages should lean towards [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) but will not be enforced
 - Rust code should conform to `rustfmt` and `clippy` before push, as the CI will catch errors there